 - International transport

-Portugal and Lisbon’s main airport has frequent flights to the rest of Europe, and the rest of the world.
-All low-cost carriers fly to the airport, which is just a short 20-minute car ride from the city center.
-The airport is also connected to the city via the metro.
+Lisbon’s airport has frequent flights to Europe and the rest of the world, and is also connected to the rest of the city via the metro.

 Real estate options in Lisbon